Port Klang: Post-independence

-On 1 July 1963 the Malaysian government established the Port Swettenham Authority, which subsequently was changed to Port Klang Authority as a statutory corporation to take over the administration of Port Klang from the Malayan Railway Administration.
+On 1 July 1963, the Malaysian government established the Port Swettenham Authority, which was subsequently changed to Port Klang Authority, as a statutory corporation to take over the administration of Port Klang from the Malayan Railway Administration.
 In the late 1960s and 1970s new deepwater berths were constructed with wharves suitable for handling container as well as conventional cargoes.
 The Royal Selangor Yacht Club was first registered here as "Port Swettenham Yacht Club" in July 1969.
 In November 1972, Prime Minister Tun Abdul Razak declared the container terminal open and in May 1974, construction of seven more berths for bulk cargo began and was completed in 1983.
 In October 1982, construction of the liquid bulk terminal in North Port was completed.

-On 17 March 1986 the container terminal facilities operated by Port Klang Authority was privatised to Klang Container Terminal Berhad as part of the privatisation exercise of the government.
+On 17 March 1986, the container terminal facilities operated by Port Klang Authority was privatised to Klang Container Terminal Berhad as part of the privatisation exercise of the government.
 In January 1988, construction work began on a new 800 ft berth, as an alternative to the immediate development of West Port.
 A government directive in 1993 has identified Port Klang to be developed into the National Load Centre.
 Port Klang has since grown and now establishes trade connections with over 120 countries and dealings with more than 500 ports around the world.

 The port is part of the Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its connections to Central and Eastern Europe.

+As of July 2020, Port Klang was the top location for aluminium stockholding for LME, the top metal exchange in the world.
+LME reported that the port had "taken centre stage in the LME aluminium storage wars over the last couple of years": 911,000 tonnes or registered stock and 434,000 tonnes of shadow stocks were held there at the end of May 2020.